A SMART NEW WAY TO USE YOUR SOLAR ENERGY

 As an extra incentive, we are offering a $50 Prezzee e-gift card each month for the period of the trial to everyone who participates in the program.
 The trial is scheduled to run from 1 September 2022 to 31 March 2023.

 How Does it work?

-By participating in the program you are joining a VPP for our region and agreeing to have your Solahart PowerStore managed remotely.
-When there is too much solar power being generated in the network (known as minimum demand), we will adjust your PowerStore to use more electricity from the grid.
+By participating in the program you are joining a VPP and agreeing to have your Solahart PowerStore managed remotely.
+When there is too much solar power being generated in the network (known as minimum demand), we will adjust your PowerStore to use more electricity from your solar system, and sometimes from the grid.

 When there is too much demand for electricity in the network (known as peak demand), we will adjust your PowerStore to consume less electricity from the grid.

 The same will apply for any other appliances you register including a battery, electric vehicle charger or PV system.

 To qualify for the program, you need to have installed a Solahart PowerStore smart water heater with a PV System and a Home Energy Management System in your home.
 If you also have a home battery or an electric vehicle charger, these can be included in the VPP as well.

 The project is a collaboration between AEMO, AusNet Services and Mondo, with financial support from the Australian Renewable Energy Agency (ARENA) and is focussed within the Hume region of north-east Victoria.
 The intent is to use this to demonstate the capabilities which can then be replicated across other areas of the National Electricity Market (NEM).
 Project EDGE website.